Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting!

 - Wrap the left piece of yarn around your right middle finger.

-Keep your yarn stash neat and tidy with a knitting yarn winder.
+Keep your yarn stash tidy with a knitting yarn winder.

 How Do You Do Portuguese Knitting In The Round?